NGWA supports funding for the National Ground-Water Monitoring Network

 Data contributed by states to the NGWMN is accessible on a public portal administered by USGS.
 State and local agencies retain ownership of data.

-The National Ground-Water Monitoring Network (NGWMN) represents a first-of-its-kind network for sharing measurements of groundwater levels and quality, creating partnerships between local, state, and federal agencies, and allowing public access to data via an online portal.
+The NGWMN represents a first-of-its-kind network for sharing measurements of groundwater levels and quality, creating partnerships between local, state, and federal agencies, and allowing public access to data via an online portal.

 - Nationwide implementation of the NGWMN will enable important interstate data-sharing and can help to inform local and regional groundwater management decisions.

-- Groundwater resources are a critical source of drinking water for more than 40% of the country.
+- Groundwater resources are a critical source of drinking water for more than 40 percent of the country.
 It is a primary source of irrigation water for high-quality agricultural products and an important driver for the U.S. economy.

 - The NGWMN is envisioned as a voluntary, cooperative, integrated system of data collection, management, and reporting providing valuable information.